 A true champion of workforce protections for America’s working families, Congressman Payne was vocal in the passage of minimum wage increase legislation, the Lilly Ledbetter Fair Pay Act, the Worker Health and Safety legislation, and the historic national Health Care Reform bill.

 Before being elected to serve as New Jersey’s first African American Congressman, his career included service on the Newark Municipal Council; the Essex County Board of Chosen Freeholders; Essex County Democratic Chairman; as an executive of the Prudential Insurance Company; Vice President of Urban Data Systems, Inc. and an educator in the Newark and Passaic Public School Districts.
 A former National President of the YMCA, he also served as Chairman of the World Refugee and Rehabilitation Committee.
 He served on the board of directors of the National Endowment for Democracy, TransAfrica, Discovery Channel Global Education Fund, the Congressional Award Foundation, the Boys and Girls Clubs of Newark, the Newark Day Center, and the Newark YMCA.
 He has received numerous awards and honors from national, international and community-based organizations.

 A graduate of Seton Hall University, he pursued graduate studies at Springfield College in Massachusetts.
 He held honorary doctorates from Chicago State University, Drew University, Essex County College and William Paterson University.
-Congressman Payne, a widower, was the father of 3, grandfather of 4 and the great grandfather of 1.
+Payne was succeeded in Congress by his son, Donald Payne Jr.